apache/camel/examples/camel-example-bigxml-split/README.md

 </records>
 ```

-You can customize numOfRecords and maxWaitTime to test time performance with different payloads.
+You can customize numOfRecords and maxWaitTime to do performance tests with different payloads.
-The available memory is restricted to 20 MB (see `pom.xml`), there is no cache enabled, no parallel processing
+Max JVM heap is restricted to 20 MB to show that it works with a very limited amount of memory (see `pom.xml`).

+There are also a number of optional runtime settings:
+- no cache enabled
+- no parallel processing
-and no mock endpoints that store exchanges into memory.
+- no mock endpoints with in-memory exchange store
+- enabled Throughput Logging for DEBUG level
+- disabled JMX instrumentation

 ### Build and run
 The test XML file is built once beforehand using `@BeforeClass`.